django-cms/django-cms/docs/getting_started/configuration.rst

 ``CMS_LANGUAGES`` has different options where you can define how different languages behave, with granular control.

-On the first level you can define ``SITE_ID``s and default values.
+On the first level you can set values for each ``SITE_ID``.
 In the example above we define two sites.
 The first site has 3 languages (English, German and French) and the second site has only Dutch.

 The ``default`` node defines default behavior for all languages.
 You can overwrite the default settings with language-specific properties.
 For example